Safeguarding adult reviews

 The DSAB SAR sub group is responsible for overseeing the implementation of recommendations and providing assurance to the Board that this has been achieved.

-Statement for publication of the SAR22A learning brief for ‘William’
+Statement for publication of the SAR23B learning brief for ‘Karolina’

-The SAR is now complete, and a learning brief and learning on one page (LOOP) have been published on the DSAB website to provide an overview of the circumstances, findings, good practice, and recommendations.
+“As the newly appointed independent chair of the DSAB, I would like to take this opportunity to inform you that the SAR is now complete, and a learning brief and learning on one page (LOOP) have been published on our website to provide an overview of the circumstances, good practice, identified learning, and recommendations.